omnisend/wp-omnisend-formidable-forms/omnisend-for-formidable-forms-add-on/readme.txt

 The Omnisend for Formidable Forms Add-On connects Formidable Forms to Omnisend, automatically sending form data and contact information to Omnisend.
 This makes it simple to segment your contacts and send them personalized emails.

-When used with the Omnisend for WooCommerce plugin, you can track what customers do on your site and send automated emails-such as to remind them they left items in their cart, welcome new subscribers, and confirm a new order.
+When used with the Omnisend plugin, you can track what customers do on your site and send automated emails-such as to remind them they left items in their cart, welcome new subscribers, and confirm a new order.

 Using Formidable Forms Omnisend Add-On, you'll gain access to the Formidable Forms easy-to-use interface.
 You can create  new forms, edit forms, and change their statuses.
 You are also able to: